chrsoo/microservices/README.md

 * runtime users
 * ...

-The custom base image in itself uses a more standard upstream, such as the alpine version for your language.
+The custom base image in itself uses a more standard upstream image, such as the alpine version for your language.

-Some things depend on the downstream Microservice, however.
+Some things depend on the *downstream* Microservice, however.
 What if you have a label containing the name or version of the Microservice?
 These are only known at build time of the Microservice itself, not when we are building the base image.

 The key here is Docker's `ONBUILD` keyword which allows you to customize your base image to your Microservice using build time arguments.